Australian shepherds are an outgoing, playful, and intelligent breed.

 Australian shepherds are very loyal and are very attached to their owners.
-If you leave your Australian shepherd outside all the time, they are likely to feel isolated.
+If you leave your Australian Shepherd outside all the time, they are likely to feel isolated.

 An isolated Australian shepherd is likely to become very frustrated and destructive in the yard.
-This may lead to them digging up flowers, chewing on plants or trying to dig under the fence.
+This may lead to them digging up flowers, chewing on plants, or trying to dig under the fence.

 They may also then spend a lot of time barking or whining to come inside.

-It is especially important to not expect your dog to do well sleeping outside in extreme weather.
+It is especially important not to expect your dog to do well sleeping outside in extreme weather.
 Very hot or very cold temperatures are not good for Australian shepherds, and they likely would not be comfortable enough to get any sleep in these temperatures.

-When it comes to things like camping trips, your Australian shepherd will be happy to sleep outside as long as you are with them.
+When it comes to things like camping trips, your Australian Shepherd will be happy to sleep outside as long as you are with them.

-Because they are so active, Australian shepherds make a perfect pet for an active person who enjoys things like running, camping, hiking and swimming.
+Because they are so active, Australian shepherds make a perfect pet for an active person who enjoys things like running, camping, hiking, and swimming.

-It is always best to pay attention to your Australian shepherd’s needs.
+It is always best to pay attention to your Australian Shepherd’s needs.
 Dogs are very good at telling us what they need when we pay attention.